EFeru/MotionGenerator/README.md

 Matlab and cpp (tested in Arduino) libraries are available.
 Conversion to other platforms should be straight-forward.

 Note: The reason why I wrote my own library is because the existing ones are NOT analytical-based solution.
 Therefore, they depend on the used sampling rate, which can lead to oscillations and even instability.
 The library presented here, works no matter the sampling rate.
+The library was tested on a Robotic Arm that I build from servos https://www.youtube.com/watch?v=B4DPD9VfmHA

 # Features
 * On the fly profile generation